zhouwg/kantv/docs/FAQ.md

 One year later(on 03-23-2024), I read an article from <a href="https://changelog.com/podcast/532">https://changelog.com/podcast/532</a>

 A few days ago, I didn't understand/have no idea why Georgi Gerganov open source such a powerful whisper.cpp and all these iOS/Android app are free.
-After reading this article, I think I understand a little bit.
+After reading this article, I think I understand a little bit：I think it’s because he doesn’t have the pressure to survive in EU, so he can freely develop his hobbies and share them.

 I'd like to say that Georgi Gerganov is a real great genius programmer. just my personal thoughts, this could/should/might NOT be happend in my country:

 <ul>
 <li>